Second stimulus check: Lawmakers hope to provide relief to lower-income Americans

-WASHINGTON (NEXSTAR) ─ Lawmakers are suggesting that a second round of direct payments be sent to the Americans who have been hardest hit by the coronavirus pandemic.
+WASHINGTON (NEXSTAR) ─ Lawmakers are suggesting that the second round of direct payments be sent to the Americans who have been hardest hit by the coronavirus pandemic.

 Negotiations are underway between Republicans and Democrats in the U.S. Senate on the next round of economic relief, which may include targeted payments for lower-income Americans.